Claim Settlement Ratio - Meaning, Importance & Comparison Skip to main content

 Claim Settlement Ratio

-Aviva Life Insurance
+Aviva Life Insurance99.07%High Reliability

 This table offers a quick comparison of Aviva with other insurers based on claim settlement ratios and the percentage of total claims.
 Such insights are vital for anyone evaluating the reliability and efficiency of an insurance provider before choosing a term plan.

-Factors Influencing Claim Settlement Ratios
+Factors Influencing Term Insurance Claim Settlement Ratios

 1. Company Policy and Underwriting Criteria